Fagrell/cleanqt.io-posts/04-sep-2018/post.md

 Yes, true!
 However, the Qt system doesn't require native RTTI compiler support.
 In addition, without a RTTI supported compiler, it's still possible to perform dynamic casts on `QObjects` using [qobject_cast()](http://doc.qt.io/qt-5/metaobjects.html) instead of the traditional `C++ dynamic_cast()`. `qobject_cast` even works across dynamic library boundaries.

 Did you see the macro `Q_DISABLE_COPY(MyClass)` defined in the class?
-It is, not surprisingly, used to prevent user from copying or moving the object.
+It is, not surprisingly, used to prevent users from copying or moving the object.
 This is by design and I've written another blog post which is covering the reasons behind this: [why qobject subclasses are not copyable](https://www.cleanqt.io/blog/why-qobject-subclasses-are-not-copyable).

 ### Qt's sophisticated property system

 In addition to RTTI, the class can now be extend with properties.
 Qt's property system is extremely flexible and works cross-platform without relying on any non-standard compiler features.
-In fact the Qt's property system is so powerful that you can dynamically create properties during run-time, such as:
+In fact  Qt's property system is so powerful that you can dynamically create properties during run-time, such as:

 ```cpp
 MyClass myclass;